NVIDIA/ngc-examples/ncsp/README.md

  # default_key_name:     User will need to create their own security key and
  #                       specify it's name here.
  # region:               The <CSP> region that they wish to run in.
 Note that
- #                       GPU instances might not be avaliable at all sites
+ #                       GPU instances might not be available at all sites
  # user:                 Login user name for instance.
 May be hardcoded by ISP
  #                       based on the image_name being selected.
  ##############################################################################